R-73 (missile)

-The R-73 (NATO reporting name AA-11 Archer) is a short-range air-to-air missile developed by Vympel NPO that entered service in 1984.
+The Vympel R-73 (NATO reporting name AA-11 Archer) is a short-range IR-homing air-to-air missile developed by Vympel NPO that entered service in 1984.
+It was later developed into the more advanced R-74.

 Development

 The R-73 was developed to replace the earlier R-60 (AA-8 'Aphid') weapon for short-range use by Soviet fighter aircraft.
-Work began in 1973, operational in 1982 and the first missiles formally entered service in 1984.
+Work began in 1973 initially as the K-73, operational in 1982 and the first missiles formally entered service in 1984.

 The R-73 is an infrared homing (heat-seeking) missile with a sensitive, cryogenic cooled seeker with a substantial "off-boresight" capability: the seeker can detect targets up to 40° off the missile's centerline.
 It can be targeted by a helmet-mounted sight (HMS) allowing pilots to designate targets by looking at them.
 Minimum engagement range is about 300 meters, with maximum aerodynamic range of nearly 30 km at altitude.
 The weapon is used by the MiG-29, MiG-31, Su-27/33, Su-34 and Su-35, and can be carried by newer versions of the MiG-21, MiG-23, Sukhoi Su-24, and Su-25 aircraft.